OpenLMIS/openlmis-contract-tests/README.md

 So that the contract test is ran whenever **any service that is involved** in this scenario has any code change.

 Then intention to put all contract tests in this one repository is to avoid explosion of docker compose files in service repositories, as interaction between services increase.
 And it also provides convenience to run all contract test as a part of full regression.

+## Concrete example

+For of scenario of "admin user should be able set up the system".
+It needs both auth and requisition services.

+The following things should be done:

+#### Create cucumber feature file
+This file describes a list of steps that the test should take, in a human readability friendly manner.
+Look at administration.feature for example.

+#### Create step definitions
+The step definition file provides the feature file with runnable code.
+Both need to be present for cucumber to run.
+Look at AdminStepDefs.java for example.

+#### Assign cucumber feature appropriate tag
+Tags allow us to run different test cases in pipelines of different services.
+Look at the first line of administration.feature for example.

+When tag is defined, it allows us to run:
+`gradle clean cucumber -Ptags=@admin,@otherTag,@yetAnotherTag` This will only run test cases that match the tags, nothing else.

+#### Define docker compose file (if not already present)
+This docker compose file will be used by CI to link required containers together and run the tests.
+Look at [TBD] for example.

+#### Configure Jenkins job (if not already present)
+Create a new job in both auth service and requisition service's pipelines, which uses the compose file defined in the previous step to run tests.

+By doing this step, we can ensure that when either service's code changes, the test is ran.
+Look at [Jenkins link TBS] for example.